 When a loved one is incarcerated, holidays amplify the ache of disconnection.
 Phone calls are limited, visitations are often difficult to arrange, and even if they are possible, they rarely happen on the actual holiday.
 Facilities may be hours away, with burdensome security protocols and little comfort.

+This is a big reason that many people with incarcerated loved ones refuse to celebrate holidays.
 For mothers with incarcerated children, Mother’s Day can feel hollow.
 The day may pass with no call, no card, and no company.
 For partners of incarcerated fathers, the task of parenting solo while navigating the emotional toll of separation is compounded by society’s silence around their grief.
+Holiday preparation often falls on women anyway, and there simply isn’t time to stop and celebrate yourself when you’re already stretched to your limit.

-Mass Incarceration is a Women’s Issue
+Mass Incarceration Is a Women’s Issue

-One in four women – one in two if you’re black – have an incarcerated loved one, and suffer from significant financial hardships, stigma, and isolation as a result.
+One in four women — one in two if you’re Black — have an incarcerated loved one and suffer from significant financial hardship, stigma, and isolation as a result.
+Over 5 million children have experienced having an incarcerated parent.
+When we incarcerate parents, we are also placing chains on their children.

-We pay for phone calls, send money, write letters, advocate for our loved ones when the DOC is being unreasonable or unfair, and serve as the primary point of contact for everything else, all while also managing households, jobs, and caregiving duties.
+Black and Brown women are disproportionately affected, often shouldering the emotional and financial burden of maintaining relationships with incarcerated family members.
+We pay for phone calls, send money, write letters, advocate for our loved ones when the DOC is being unreasonable or unfair, and serve as the primary point of contact for everything else — all while also managing households, jobs, and caregiving duties.

-Because the reality for many women is so different than the marketing executives realize.
-It often includes heartbreak, loneliness, and the aching uncertainty of a system that thrives on punishment and retaliation; that separates rather than heals.
+This burden is rarely acknowledged publicly.
+And the reality for many women is so different from what the media’s holiday coverage reflects.
+It often includes heartbreak, loneliness, and the aching uncertainty of a system that thrives on punishment and separation rather than healing.

 What We Can Do

+For many women, Mother’s Day isn’t joyful — instead, it’s a day of quiet mourning.
 The pain of separation, the stigma of incarceration, and the invisibility of their struggle are all too real.
 This holiday, hold space for those whose love endures through prison walls and metal detectors, and whose stories deserve to be seen and heard.

 Not just once a year, but always.